lidaling/restServerMock/README.md

   A Simple REST HTTP server that serves the configured JSON responses [rest-server-mock](https://github.com/pmatzavin/restServerMock.git)

+  Currently it servers JSON responses with status code 200.
+  Future versions will support more options including : status codes, headers, encodings, etc.

 ## About

   The motivation for implementing this module was to provide a quick and simple server to be used